Montpellier Legal Clinic

 Established by Dean Guylain Clamour within the Faculty in April 2019, the Montpellier Legal Clinic is located in Building 3 of the Faculty.

-The Clinic allows students to apply the theoretical knowledge they have acquired during their studies by dealing with real-life situations.
+The Clinic allows students to apply the theoretical knowledge they have acquired during their studies by dealing with real-world situations.

-At the university level, the clinicians at the Montpellier Legal Clinic are law students in their second year or higher.
-Our teams are made up of both experienced and less experienced members so that our more senior volunteers can share their expertise and help develop the skills of the younger ones.
+At the university level, the clinicians at the Montpellier Legal Clinic are law students or students in their second year of law school or higher.
+Our teams are mixed so that our more experienced volunteers can share their skills and help develop those of the younger volunteers.

 ► Are you an individual or a student facing a legal issue?